istio/istio.io/content/docs/examples/multicluster/gke/index.md

 ## Uninstalling

-The following should be done in addition to the uninstallation of Istio as described in the [Kubernetes multicluster installation instructions](/docs/setup/kubernetes/multicluster-install/):
+The following should be done in addition to the uninstall of Istio as described in the [Kubernetes multicluster installation instructions](/docs/setup/kubernetes/multicluster-install/):

 1. Delete the Google Cloud firewall rule: